-While there is a good amount of research on problematic internet pornography use among individuals in the United States (Braun-Courville & Rojas, 2009; Owens, Behun, Manning, & Reid, 2012), there is little research on specifically addressing the reduction in use by Christian singles.
+In focusing on the ASERVIC competencies in working with Christian singles struggling with problematic pornography use, the literature found had some insights as well as some gaps.
+Some of the insights were the problem with pornography use, the challenges of being single, and how their Christian beliefs influence their thoughts and struggle.
+While there is a good amount of research on problematic internet pornography use among individuals in the United States (Braun-Courville & Rojas, 2009; Owens, Behun, Manning, & Reid, 2012), there is little research specifically addressing the reduction in use by Christian singles.
 These individuals are often overlooked in their needs perhaps due to lack of understanding of the moral incongruence they face considering their perceived addiction.
 Moral incongruence is the term used to describe the dilemma a person faces when their behaviors do not align with their closely held spiritual beliefs.
 They want to stop but continue to use.
 Adding to the confusion is the mixed messages there are within the literature as well.
 Some still argue for positive use of internet pornography (Watson & Smith, 2012).
 These mixed messages and lack of spiritual integration highlights the need for counselors to understand specific ways to help single Christians who are seeking help to stop a behavior they believe is counter to their faith.

 An evaluation of this population will begin with the unique challenges of a single individual.
 For the sake of this discussion, a single individual will include any person not married or currently in a romantic relationship.
 Albright (2008) found that those who reported being married were 20% less likely to consume pornography than singles.
 However, there is confounding research to suggest that pornography use does not significantly relate to participants’ relational stage (Emmers-Sommer, Hertlein, & Kennedy, 2013; Peter & Valkenburg, 2011).
 Still, the truth remains that these individuals are more prone to isolation and loneliness due to their lack of strong attachments in healthy relationships (Gilliland et al., 2015).
 Thus, it can be argued that increasing intimacy among singles may reduce the unwanted use of internet pornography.

 The single population that identifies as Christian must also be evaluated in light of their spiritual beliefs.
 Christians will often turn to their church for answers with issues of functioning before seeking professional help (Bornsheuer et al., 2012).
-However, the messages they often get from the church can often be condemning, shameful, and even misuse professional terms such as “addiction” (Thomas, 2013; Grubbs et al., 2015).
+Studies indicate that the messages they often get from the church can be condemning, shameful, and even misuse professional terms such as “addiction” (Thomas, 2013; Grubbs et al., 2015).
 Utilizing these clinical terms can lead to labeling and causing the client to apply a clinical diagnosis without the correct criteria.
 The shame and condemnation that can come with the messages from the church can even perpetuate the pornography use (Grubbs & Hook, 2016).
-The Christian who struggles with pornography use is then left with the option of turning to professional counseling.
-It is within this realm that the need is great for spiritual integration in an ethical manner.
+If the Christian single then turns to professional counseling, there must be both help with the behavior and integration of their spiritual beliefs.
+The professional counselor then must have an understanding of their beliefs and an intentional integration in an ethical manner.